 - In a medium saucepan, bring water (about 2 inches high) to a boil over medium-high heat.
 When water boils, add 1 teaspoon kosher salt and the carrots.

 - Lower the heat to medium-low.
 Cover and cook the carrots until tender, about 10 minutes.

 - Drain the carrots well in a colander.

 - Add the drained carrots back to the warm saucepan, set on medium-low heat.
 Add the butter, honey, ¼ teaspoon kosher salt, black pepper, and dried thyme.

 - Cook the carrots, stirring often, until the honey butter glaze coats them, about 2 minutes.
-Garnish the glazed carrots with parsley and serve.
+Garnish with parsley and serve.

 3. And you can use petite carrots, and if they're small enough, you can leave them whole if you wish.
 You can make these carrots a couple of hours ahead of time and keep them in a warm (150 degrees F) oven.
 Or even make them the day before, then reheat them in a 200F oven.